Re-hashing an oldie with some fresh perspective – Standards.

 Commercial diving, by convention, arguably includes more demanding modes of diving that are potentially subject to greater risk than the dives typically made by diving scientists.
 Scientists therefore argued that they should not be required to meet the various heavy requirements on the diving operation, nor should their employer/institutions be subject to the workplace regulations imposed on commercial diving.
 With that comes high insurance premiums for both liability and worker’s compensation insurances, and an exponentially more complex system of management.

-The catch – in doing that, a set of ‘standards’ were put in place, largely stemming from early work at Scripps.
+To meet the federal exemptiont, a set of ‘standards’ were put in place, largely stemming from early work at Scripps Institute for Oceanography.
 These standards defined the minimum scope of training, proficiency, and operational practices that a scientific diver must meet in order to claim that he/she is meeting the exemption for scientific diving.
 Today, the American Academy of Underwater Sciences (AAUS) is the organization that brings this community together to self police and regulate these standards of practice, and work cooperatively to afford continued benefits for the scientific diving community.

 The beauty of the entire system, as I have viewed it, is that the science of diving itself is left with an open slate, where scientific divers may embrace what’s new and forward looking in order to give their science a leading and competitive edge.
-This does not mean rules and regulations can be arbitrarily created, rather the system provides for reviewing new standards, even at the level of the individual self-regulating institution, for sake of making meaningful gains in the science of diving.
-Expert level review falls on the responsibility of the Diving Control Board, thus a committee based review provides the approach to expand upon the minimum standards accepted by the institution.
+This does not mean rules and regulations can be arbitrarily created or broken, rather the system provides for reviewing new standards, even at the level of the self-regulating institution, for sake of making meaningful gains in the science of diving and diving for science.
+Expert level review falls on the responsibility of the Diving Control Board, thus a committee based peer review provides the approach to expand upon the minimum standards accepted by the institution.

-Standards are a matter of pride and principle, provide strength in incrementally moving forward, and are there for your protection.
+Standards are a matter of pride and principle, of law and are laudable, provide strength in incrementally moving forward, and are there for all of our protection.

 For more from the author, visit oceanopportunity.com.
 Donate today to enable exploration and to keep related content coming!